 A:NIH Funding Opportunity Announcements (FOAs) are regularly posted in the NIH Guide for Grants and Contracts, and you can subscribe.
 All funding applications submitted to NIH must be submitted in response to a Funding Opportunity Announcement (FOA).

-In addition, investigators are encouraged to contact EGRP Program Directors for advice on grants-related issues from pre-submission through the end of an NCI grant.
-Investigators may also wish to subscribe to receive periodic updates from EGRP on funding opportunities relevant to cancer epidemiology and updates on NIH grants policies.
-Learn more.
+In addition, investigators are encouraged to contact BRP Program Directors for advice on grants-related issues from pre-submission through the end of an NCI grant.
+Investigators may also wish to subscribe to receive periodic updates from BRP on funding opportunities, research resources, and career and training opportunities.

 Q: What is the difference between a Pathway to Independence Award (K99/R00), an NIH Director's New Innovator Award, and other NIH grant mechanisms?